These buttery, chewy orange ginger and almond bars are full of festive flavour! They are the perfect partner to a cup of tea!

 These cookie bars take less than 5 minutes to put together, but they really are SO good – one bite of these orange scented, gingery almond studded bars and you’ll be sold.

-I find them quite addictive.
-They aren’t too sweet and are the perfect partner to a cup of strong, hot tea.
+I will admit though, I find it quite difficult to part with these bars!
+I just love them – they aren’t too sweet and are the perfect partner to a cup of strong, hot tea.

 The crystallised ginger, orange and chopped almonds in these cookie bars really put me in mind of festive baking.
 They would make a lovely homemade Christmas gift for family and friends.